A transformative gathering for Black changemakers

 Retreat Details

-This retreat is designed for Black nonprofit leaders, government staff, community organizers, consultants, and changemakers navigating significant transitions — in their organizations, in their fields, or in their own sense of purpose and direction.
+This retreat is designed for Black changemakers including nonprofit leaders, government staff, community organizers, consultants, and others navigating significant transitions — in their organizations, in their fields, or in their own sense of purpose and direction.

 People who have been carrying a lot, for a long time, for communities they love.

 You do not have to have everything figured out.
-You simply have to be ready to go deeper, rest well, reclaim what is yours, and be in honest community with people who already understand what you carry.
+You simply have to be ready to go deeper, rest well, reclaim what is yours, and be in honest community with people who already understand what you’re carrying.

 The retreat is open to all genders and is an LGBTQ+ affirming space.